Global Bounds for the Error in Solutions of Linear Hyperbolic Systems due to Inaccurate Boundary Geometry: Error Bounds

 where

 and $\mathcal B_{max}$ is the maximum over the time interval.
-The difference $\eta(t) - \gamma\mathcal B_{max}$ represents the balance between the advection of error out of the domain and the error being introduced into the domain.
+The difference $\eta(t) - \gamma\mathcal B_{max}$ represents the balance between the advection of error out of the domain and the error introduced into the domain.
 If negative, error is injected faster than it can be removed through boundary dissipation.
 The remaining term, $-c_1 - c_2$, depends on $\varepsilon$, the error in the Jacobian.
 Note that $\inorm{\statevec e}_J = 0$ only if the numerators in $\eta(t)$ and $\mathcal B$ are also zero, since the norm includes the boundary values under the smoothness assumptions.

-When $\eta(t) > 0$, Nordstr\"om \cite{doi:10.1137/060654943} argues that $\eta(t)$ is a monotonically growing function over any finite time interval and that the mean value, $\bar\eta$, is bounded from below by a positive constant, that is, $\bar\eta\ge c_0 >0$.
-Therefore we can use an integrating factor to get the desired bound.
+When $\eta(t) > 0$, Nordstr\"om \cite{doi:10.1137/060654943} argues that for wave propagation problems, $\eta(t)$ is a monotonically growing function over any finite time interval and that the mean value, $\bar\eta$, is bounded from below by a positive constant, that is, $\bar\eta\ge c_0 >0$.
+Therefore, we can use an integrating factor to get the desired bound.
 Assuming that the correct solution, $\statevec q$, is bounded in time so that $c_{3}$, $c_{4}$ are constant independent of time, and defining $\alpha = (c_{0} - \gamma\mathcal B_{max}-c_1 - c_2)$,

 Asymptotically, for large time,